Skip to main content

 The Codes contain wide anti-avoidance provisions, requiring all firms to ensure that variable pay is not paid through vehicles or using methods that facilitate avoidance of the Codes.
 One example of a device that is viewed as a breach of the Codes is the practice of effectively awarding staff an immediate bonus by giving them non-recourse loans pledged against share/share equivalent awards which are still subject to retention or deferral.

-We have a specialist team of employment and reward lawyers able to review and advise on your remuneration plans, policies and practices and contracts for individual staff members.
+We have a specialist team of employment, reward and regulatory lawyers able to review and advise on your remuneration plans, policies and practices and contracts for individual staff members.
 We can ensure they are compliant with the Codes and advise where necessary on how they should be amended.

 Related items